lohjine/opencaptcha/concepts.md

 ### Description

-The challenge involves reading a word in an image, or hearing the word, and submitting the word.
+The challenge involves reading a word in an image, or hearing the word in an audio clip, and submitting the word.

 ### Why it works